 We stopped at an oak door that looked old and weathered, but solid and sturdy nonetheless.
 There was a series of ten locks on the door.
 Some were quite antique, while others appeared quite new with shiny brass fittings.
 Old Gramps had a large circular keychain like the jailers in those 1930’s and 40’s movies used to have.
 The keys he used to unlock each bolt were as different as the locks themselves.

 “I’m sorry I have to do this, Bramwell,” Gramps said.

 “Eat me you old dick.
 I hope you burn in hell for this!”
 I said.
-I was tossed inside the room none to gently.
-From my newest vantage point in a heap in the floor, I noticed that neither of the three men who had “escorted” me to my place of execution had set even one toe past the entrance into the room.
-The last thing I saw as the ponderous door closed was the stoney face of Grampy Bertram.
+I was tossed inside the room none too gently.
+From my newest vantage point, lying in a heap upon the floor, I noticed that neither of the three men who had “escorted” me to my place of execution had set even one toe past the entrance into the room.
+The last thing I saw as the ponderous door closed was the stony face of Grampy Bertram.
 Instantly, the locks clicked one by one.
 I tried pounding on the door and drop kicked it twice, before I realized the thing had the consistency of poured concrete.
 I wasn’t getting out of here that way for sure.

 Eventually, I grew tired and sat down.
 How long had I been in this room?
 It was hard to say.
 It may have been my growing terror messing with my sense of time and space, but I suddenly had the feeling like I’d always been here in this room…and always would be.

 The walls slowly began to glow now as I stared at them, moving, pulsating, dilating and contracting like a mother preparing to give birth.
 My fear ebbed as I felt myself melding with the room in some sort of odd symbiosis.
 I could no longer tell where the walls ended and I began anymore.
 Hell, even the question itself became absurd and irrelevant to me.